Nouri-Anouar/Nouri-Anouar/README.md

 Welcome to my GitHub profile!
-I'm Nouri Abdessamad, a Web Developer and Designer with a passion for leading teams, fostering collaboration, and driving innovation.
+I am a Web Developer and Designer with a passion for leading teams, fostering collaboration, and driving innovation.
 With a strong focus on mentorship and onboarding, I bring expertise in web development and design, committed to achieving results through teamwork and creativity.

 ### Experience